pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ## Manually Editing Your Deployment {#editing-your-deployment}

-Sometimes the only recourse for fixing a stack that is unable to do deployments is to edit the deployment directly.
+Sometimes the only recourse for fixing a stack that is unable to complete deployments is to edit the deployment directly.
 We would love to hear about the issues you are experiencing that you can't resolve, both so we can assist you in fixing your stack and also to fix the issues in Pulumi that made it impossible for you to recover your stack in any other way.

 The Pulumi engine uses both your program and your stack's existing state to make decisions about what resources to create, read, update, or delete.
-The most common problem that makes it impossible to make changes to your stack is that the stack's existing state has been corrupted in some way.
-There are a variety of ways that a stack's state could be corrupted, but in almost all cases it is possible to manually edit the stack's existing state to fix the corruption.
+The most common problem that makes it impossible to make changes to your stack is that the stack's state has been corrupted in some way.
+There are a variety of ways that a stack's state could be corrupted, but in almost all cases it is possible to manually edit the stack's state to fix the issue.

 This is an advanced operation and should be an absolute last resort.
 We recommend you check-in with the [Pulumi Community Slack](https://slack.pulumi.com) first before editing your snapshot.